ttmgr/Air_Metagenomics/binning.md

 ### 1.1 Basecalling (Dorado)

 Dorado writes BAM to stdout by default; use `--emit-fastq` to emit FASTQ.
 Select a model (fast, hac, or sup) and point to your POD5/FAST5 location.
-Use GPU with `-x cuda:0`.

 ```bash
 # Basecall to FASTQ (GPU, SUP model)